-By placing the gates in radian a circular space with a diameter of 10 meters is created in the centre.
+By placing the gates in radian, a circular space with a diameter of 10 meters is created in the center.
 The opening of the gates creates the path.
 Every gate has a width of 5 meters and a height of 2,75 meters.
-The width of the openings changes whereby the path sometimes will be a narrow passage accessible for only one person and sometimes a wider space where people can gather.
+The width of the openings changes: the path sometimes will be a narrow passage accessible for only one person and sometimes a wider space where people can gather.
 The gates are constructed out of 4mm thick reflective stainless steel plates.

 Location: Grand-Métis, Quebec, Canada

 Client: Les Jardins de Métis / Reford Gardens